Moustafa-E/Lilly-placement-assessment/DOCUMENTATION.md

     + convert response to JSON
     + display it on front-end (preferably some other function does this) with a loop by changing elements on the html
 + pt 1: Will start by making a button that displays all medicines with their prices in a list.
+    - Set up a live server with VS code to view index and medicine list not showing up.

+        - Inspecting the page on a live server, console logs show this.
+Server definitely running:
+        "GET http://0.0.0.0:8000/medicines net::ERR_ADDRESS_INVALID"
+            + On browser, http://localhost:8000/medicines works but http://0.0.0.0:8000/medicines doesn't.
+Changing to localhost in JS works.

+        - Now showing this error:
+        "Error fetching medicines: TypeError: Cannot read properties of undefined (reading 'forEach') at displayAllMedicines (script.js:10:20)
+        at script.js:21:23"
+            - Adding console logs to view what it's working on.
+Loop doesn't start so probably problem with response from fetchMedicine
+            - console.log(data) before loop doesn't show expected json object -> problem definitely in fetching function
+            - Adding log before passing data to displayAllMedicines shows empty json

 + pt 2: Can make a simple form that sends the name of the medicine to the get_single_med endpoint.

 # Objective 2: A data engineer had some issues migrating data, leaving some gaps in our database.
 How can you ensure that the frontend handles missing/invalid data returned from the APIs without crashing?